textcreationpartnership/A02253/README.md

 ##Content Summary##

 #####Front#####
-A ioynt attestation, avowing that the discipline of the Church of England was not impeached by the S

 #####Body#####

-A ioynt attestation, avowing that the discipline of the Church of England was not impeached by the S **Types of content**
+1. A IOYNT ATTESTATION, avowing that the Discipline of the Church of England was not impeached by the Synode of DORT.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!